bioinformaticssys/Subtyping/README.md

-#  CODE
+#  CODE OF WMLRR
-This is a Matlab separate executable program to provide a methodological framework for detecting disease subtypes.
+This is a Matlab separate executable program to identify cancer subtypes based on LRSFC: Subtyping Cancer based on Low-Rank Representation and Similarity Fusion Clustering by Joint Multi-Omics Data.
+It provide a methodological framework for detecting disease subtypes.

 MATLAB Compiler